Customizing the Boot Process¶

 the create

-Dracut generated initrd archives can be extended by custom modules to add
+. dracut-generated initrd archives can be extended with custom modules to

 kiwi-dump